 Update: There has been some pushback here, noting that taxis will often take you to a place where they receive commission.
 I have found this to be extremely untrue, relying throughout my travels on these taxi-sourced recommendations for eats, usually delivered with a big smile.
 If this fails, consider taxi drivers, then, to be an excellent marker of quick and delicious food.
 Example: a recent trip to Mui Ne revealed one of the best soups I’ve had in Vietnam, populated almost exclusively by taxi drivers.

 7. Stop listening to people who tell you not to pack jeans.

 Do you love your jeans?
 Great, put them in your backpack.
-I don’t care whether people tell you they won’t dry fast enough (this is a non-starter in warm climates) or that they take up too much room (oh HAI Lycra, how wonderfully compact you make my jeans!) or that they’re not maleable enough.
+I don’t care whether people tell you they won’t dry fast enough (this is a non-starter in warm climates) or that they take up too much room (oh HAI Lycra, how wonderfully compact you make my jeans!) or that they’re not malleable enough.
 I made the mistake of not packing jeans when I left in 2008 and they were the first thing I bought in South America.
-I’ve had a pair with me every since.
+I’ve had a pair with me ever since.
 While my quick-dry pants are terrific for hiking, I personally don’t feel fashionable in them, and when I join expats or others for dinner somewhere, I want to feel like I fit in.
 I also want to feel like myself, and I do wear jeans quite a lot when I am back in North America.
 If you’re someone who hates jeans to begin with, this isn’t for you.
 But if you do enjoy wearing them, bring them along.
 You’ll be happier for it.

 8. Oranges are the perfect public transportation snack.